 Archive for the 'Debt' Category

-It’s now mid-2012, time for another financial checkup.
-I took the time this weekend to re-check all my credit scores from all 3 bureaus for free.
+Updated.
+It’s time again to try and check my credit scores from all 3 bureaus for free.
 You probably know about AnnualCreditReport.com for free credit reports.
-But what about your credit score?
-If you want some relative comparison of your creditworthiness, here is a compilation of five different ways to grab a free credit score without the hassle of annoying trial offers or a credit card.
-I repeat: No free trial membership required, no credit card number required, nothing to cancel.
+But what about your numerical credit score?
+If you want some relative comparison of your creditworthiness, here is a compilation of different ways to grab a free credit score without the hassle of annoying trial offers or providing a credit card.
+The goal: No free trial membership required, no credit card number required, nothing to cancel.
 Here are the best options I could find.

 Remember, everyone has three credit scores, one from each of the three major credit bureaus: Experian, Equifax, TransUnion.

-Every month, Credit Sesame can offer you a credit score based on your Experian credit report.
+Every month, Credit Sesame can offer you a credit score based on your Experian credit report, ranging from 300-850.
 They also offer tips to improve your score and qualify for a mortgage.
 Here’s a screenshot of my current credit score.

-CreditKarma.com is an ad-supported site that offers you the ability to check your credit score daily, called a Transrisk score, based on your TransUnion credit report, updated every week for free.
+CreditKarma.com is an ad-supported site that offers you the ability to check your credit score based on your TransUnion credit report, updated every week for free.
 The score range is the same as FICO, from 300-850.
 You don’t get your credit report details, but you do get a few tips on what recent changes to your credit report have impacted your score.

 Friday, February 17th, 2012